• Skip to main content

 Can I use cranberry juice instead of fresh cranberries?

-Other holiday recipes suggestions
+Other vegan holiday recipes you might like

-I hope you enjoy this cranberry mocktail as much as we do!
+I hope you enjoy this cranberry orange mocktail as much as we do!
 If you try it, please leave a comment below and rate the recipe to let me know how it was.
 Your feedback is so helpful!

 Let's stay in touch with Instagram, Pinterest and Facebook.
 Also, don't forget to subscribe to my newsletter to be sure not to miss anything.